AccelByte/accelbyte-go-sdk/docs/migration-guides/migration-guide-v0.40-to-v0.41.md

    - field `price` inside `RegionDataItem` definitions is removed from the `required` schema.
 So, SDK can use value directly without pointer.
 2. Session Service
    - error response schema is removed from `204` response field.
 So, only one return response is needed for the wrapper.
+   - field `persistent` inside `ApimodelsCreateConfigurationTemplateRequest` changed as required, need to update value with pointer.
 3. Basic Service
    - renamed `basic-sdk/pkg/basicclientmodels/{UserProfilePrivateUpdate -> UserProfileUpdate}`